Essex Golf & Country Club: Merger

 The Oak Ridge Golf Club merged with the Walkerville Club and the name was changed to the "Essex County Golf & Country Club."
 The nine-hole course was open for play in the spring of 1912 and was in use until the fall of 1914 when, additional land having been procured, an 18-hole course was built.
 During 1917 more land was purchased and the course was remodeled under the direction of Detroit golf course professional Ernest Way to make a longer 18-hole 5705 yd course.
 The growth of the community resulted in the club losing its country club character, and the decision was made to relocate to a more rural setting.
 In the mid-1920s 126 acre of wooded farmland was purchased in the Town of LaSalle.
 (Additional land was acquired along the north and south borders in the 1960s and 1970s to bring the total average to approximately 138 acres).
-The services of the legendary golf course architect, Donald J. Ross was retained and construction of a 6525 yd course was commenced in 1928.
+The services of the golf course architect, Donald J. Ross was retained and construction of a 6525 yd course was commenced in 1928.
 Construction was supervised by John Gray who, like Ross, was a native born Scotsman.
-Mr. Gray, who had been a greenskeeper at the Prince Road course, remained so at the new course until his death in 1958 at age 73.
-Gray's advice was sought by many because of his expertise.
-He was a charter member of the United States National Greenskeepers Association when the organization was formed in Toledo, Ohio in 1926.
+Gray, who had been a greenskeeper at the Prince Road course, remained so at the new course until his death in 1958 at age 73.
+Gray was a charter member of the United States National Greenskeepers Association when the organization was formed in Toledo, Ohio in 1926.

 The new clubhouse was modeled on an English country house and was designed by the Windsor architectural firm of Sheppard, Nichols & Masson.
 It opened on July 1, 1929.
 When the Detroit District Golf Association was formed in 1919 by 14 clubs, several of the founding clubs had Ross Courses, among which was Essex.
 It continued the connection through the years and still belongs to the Golf Association of Michigan as well as the Golf Association of Ontario and the Royal Canadian Golf Association.